carltonf/carltonf-blog-source/_posts/2016-10-21-understand-minimal-gobject-for-code-reading.md

 # For the Impatience

+{% marginnote %}

-The arguments below are quite lengthy and murky.
+This section was added after the main body was finished.
+The whole argument below is quite lengthy and murky.
 Maybe it's better to summarize what I've learnt through the process beforehand.

+{% endmarginnote %}

+The procedure I would form with this *just enough* `GObject` knowledge is as
+follows:

 Look for class hierarchical info through file dependencies (includes), and `parent_XXX` members.
 Locate the exact method used in the polymorphism by